-Somehow, winter is already peeking its ugly little head around the corner, and with it, predictions that many Americans are about to face a uniquely cold one.
-Preparing for a dramatic drop in temperature isn’t always fun, but whether you’re a snow sports enthusiast or more of a fireplace fiend, chances are you’re already starting to notice a few telltale signs of chillier months ahead — particularly in your own body.
+A dramatic drop in temperature isn’t always fun, but whether you’re a snow sports enthusiast or more of a fireplace fiend, chances are the plummeting temps are giving you a few telltale signs of chilly times ahead — particularly in your own body.
 If your asthma flares and your palms crack when the weather changes, you’re not alone.
 Here are seven ways that colder temperatures can affect the body, from good to bad to just plain baffling.

 1. Cold Weather Dries Out Your Skin

 If you’ve ever lived somewhere with harsh winters, you likely know the feeling of waking up to cracked, scaly knuckles that no amount of moisturizer seems to fix.
 The outermost layer of the skin, called the stratum corneum, is a sort of protective barrier of cells and fats that performs best when the skin is flush with water.
 In warmer, humid weather, your skin is better able to hold onto its own water content, but since cold air can’t hold as much moisture as warm air, the dried-up, frosty chill drinks up what’s in your skin as the temperature cools.

 Meanwhile, winter winds do their own damage — all that harsh blowing can get rid of some of the protective oils on the skin’s surface.

 To combat this, your best bet is to use a thick, hydrating moisturizer on any affected spots and be careful not to spend too long in hot showers that will dry you out even more.

 2. Cold Weather Increases Your Risk Of Heart Attack And Stroke